 Mandatory Advising.
 All premajor Nursing students are required to meet with an academic advisor before registering for each semester of classes.
-In general, all students are encouraged to meet with an advisor each semester.
 All students on probation are required to meet with an advisor to plan strategies for improving their academic standing.